 The Company's most significant financial asset consists of its mortgage investments.
 Mortgage investments are classified as measured at amortized cost.
-The financial risks associated with the Company's mortgage investments and the Company's management of those risks are discussed in note 10 of the 2023 Annual Financial Statements.
+The financial risks associated with the Company's mortgage investments and the Company's management of those risks are discussed in note 9 of the interim financial statements for the three month period ended March 31, 2024.

 The Company's other financial assets consist of cash and cash equivalents, due from administrator in trust, accounts receivable, and accrued interest receivable.
 The Company's financial liabilities consist of a bank line of credit, dividends payable, and accounts payable and accrued liabilities and liabilities to certain investors.
 Unless otherwise noted, it is management's opinion that the Company is not exposed to significant interest or currency risks arising from these financial instruments.
-The fair value of these financial instruments approximates their carrying value, unless otherwise noted.
+The fair value of these financial instruments approximates their carrying value, unless otherwise noted, in the March 31, 2024 interim financial statements.